Susan J. Ashford

 University of Michigan

-Sue Ashford holds the Michael and Susan Jandernoa Professorship in the Management and Organization at the Ross School of Business at the University of Michigan.
+Sue Ashford holds the Michael and Susan Jandernoa Professorship of Management and Organizations at the Ross School of Business at the University of Michigan.
 She has been a faculty member at the Ross School since 1991, having taught previously at the Amos Tuck School of Business, Dartmouth College (1983-1991).
 She served as the school’s Senior Associate Dean from 1998-2002, the Associate Dean for Leadership Development Programming from 2007-2010 and the faculty director of the Executive MBA program from 2002-2012.

 Sue received her MS and PhD degrees from Northwestern University.
 She has taught in executive development programs at the University of Michigan, Dartmouth College, Duke University, and for Eli Lilly, Johnson & Johnson, and Whirlpool Corporations.
 She has consulted to various organizations, including General Electric and Merrill Lynch and has also served as a trainer for the management simulation project at New York University, training executives from various organizations in strategic and interpersonal skills.